r2kch/esp32-photoframe/README.md

 ## Troubleshooting

+### WiFi Provisioning Issues
+- **AP not visible**: Check serial monitor for errors, ensure device is powered on
+- **Captive portal doesn't open**: Manually navigate to `http://192.168.4.1`
+- **Connection test fails**: Verify SSID and password are correct, then retry
+  - You stay connected to the setup page - no need to reconnect
+  - Error message appears within 15 seconds if credentials are wrong
+- **Wrong network saved**: Erase flash with `idf.py erase-flash` and re-provision
+- **2.4GHz only**: ESP32 doesn't support 5GHz WiFi networks

 ### WiFi Connection Issues
-- Check SSID and password in code
-- Ensure 2.4GHz WiFi (ESP32 doesn't support 5GHz)
+- Ensure 2.4GHz WiFi network (ESP32 doesn't support 5GHz)
-- Check serial monitor for connection status
+- Check serial monitor for connection status and IP address
+- Try accessing via `http://photoframe.local` or the IP address shown in logs

 ### SD Card Not Detected
 - Ensure SD card is formatted as FAT32